aziascreations/Brainfuck-Evolution/readme.md

 Mostly is about preparing for the massive extensions for later, making room and acomodating in advance for them.

+Still has that problem with the input buffer where multi byte chars will only use the first one !
+<br><br>

 #### Interpreter directives

 #! param1;param2

+---
+OS detection/requirement ??? - Later, with the libs since that's when it will be platform dependant.
+-> static libs ? - Could make a nice middleground :/

+Files, only with os libs ???

+Move back n cell by current amount ? - How to handle it for >1 bytes numbers ?

+---

 Default options: InputBuffer;NullByte;NoDynamicDirectives;ANSIChars;NoShowWarnings;WarningSTDErr